By Strength Oldschool

 The photo below I came across online and it's one that I've never seen before.
 If anyone knows whom the Photographer is, please let me know for credit purposes or from which magazine it came from?

-Hinds clearly had exceptional arm genetics with thickly muscled upper arms and forearms which exuded power.
+Hinds clearly had exceptional arm genetics with thickly muscled upper and lower arms which exuded power.
 It's amazing how someone with that type of physique can go relatively unknown from the public eye.

 BOB HINDS COMPETITIVE HISTORY